S3mprGumb1/whodunnit/README_whodunnit.md

 Whodunnit
 =========

-Parse, Filter and Present Windows Event Logs with Ease
+Parse, Filter and Present Windows Event Logs with ease, from the comfort and familiarity of a PowerShell Environment.

 Key
 ```